4.5.1 Harmonic Sets

 Justification for the term harmonic set could now be presented.
 See the examples in Harmonics and Music.

 We now consider the next question in our list.
-Is the fourth point unique or does it depend on the quadrangle constructed?
+Is the fourth point unique or does it depend on the complete quadrangle constructed?

-Based on this investigation, we conjecture the following theorem, which implies that the fourth point in the construction is independent of the choice of point E and F. That is, the fourth point does not depend on the quadrangle, it only depends on the initial three points A, B, and C.
+Based on this investigation, we conjecture the following theorem, which implies that the fourth point in the construction is independent of the choice of point E and F. That is, the fourth point does not depend on the complete quadrangle, it only depends on the initial three points A, B, and C.

 Theorem 4.7.
 If A, B, and C are three distinct collinear points, then the harmonic conjugate of C with respect to A and B is unique.